Statick/RecoverOrphanFields/README.md

 ```
 show -
     if true then recovered frames will be highlighted "Recovered frame" in large lettering, to make it easy
-    to check the results to find false positives
+    to check the results to find false positives. this does not show any metrics, it merely highlights the
+    output to help you find frames changed by the script

     default: false
 ```

-##### RecoverOrphanFields(clip c, int "thresh", int "dthresh", bool "show", bool "merge", string "ovr", clip "input")
+##### RecoverOrphanFields(clip c, int "sens", bool "show", bool "merge", string "ovr", clip "input", string "output")

 This must be called immediately after the IVTC and before the Decimation, and does the job of replacing duplicate frames with the lost frames that it finds

 ```
-thresh -
+sens -
-    the threshold that determines whether the interpolated frame matches with the existing frames, lower
-    values result in more frames being found. increase this value if you're getting a lot of false positives
+    the main setting you are interested in, this changes the sensitivity of the algorithm,  lower values will
+    find more missing frames (and more false positives). if you display metrics using show=true, this value
+    directly changes the values shown for X. the value for sens is simply added to X internally to give the
+    value actually shown, so if you increase sens by 5 then the values shown for X will be increased by 5

     default: 30

-dthresh -
-    an upper threshold used to remove false positives from the detection, lower values will prevent more
-    false positives. if unspecified, will be the same as `thresh`. raising this to a very high value like
-    100 will prevent false positives from being detected

-    default: same as thresh

 show -
-    shows metrics for field matching, the values represent how closely each field matches with the
+    shows metrics for field matching, values are shown for top and bottom fields.
+X is how likely that field
-    current/previous/next frames. lower values are closer matches, if all 3 values are greater than thresh
-    then that field doesn't have a match so is considered a "missing" frame, and will be inserted into the
-    output. however if the difference between the highest and lowest values is higher than dthresh then
+    matches an existing frame, if X is below threshold then it's determined to be a missing frame. threshold
-    it's considered a false positive and won't be used. replaced frames and removed false positives will
+    is calculated per frame and cannot be adjusted. recovered frames will be indicated, and false positives
-    also be indicated with the metrics. this info is displayed top-right so as not to interfere with
-    metrics being displayed by TFM or Telecide
+    detected and removed will also be indicated. lastly a * will be shown at the top as a hint, this indicates
+    that although a missing frame was not found, reducing sens by 5 would produce a missing frame. may be
+    useful if you're scanning over the video and not finding any missing frames

     default: false

 merge -
-    merges the output with the original video when frames are replaced, with the original video being show
+    merges recovered frames with the original video instead of overwriting entirely - use this when testing,
-    in greyscale. use this when checking for false positives so you can see how the replaced frane compares
-    to the original as well as the nearest neighbours
+    if the recovered frame is a genuine missing frame then you will see ghosting of a neighbour frame (which
+    had been duplicated here). if you don't see ghosting of a neighbour frame then that means the recovered
+    frame perfectly matches the existing frame

     default: false